Monday, November 19, 2012

 Unfortunately, due to the self-detection mechanisms described above, not all games work with a Sound Blaster with CMS.
 However, I have been able to make 75 of those 83 games work with a Sound Blaster with CMS.
 Many games, including all games from Sierra, Activision and LucasArts games, do not try to detect CMS and require the user to select CMS in an install program or with a command line argument to make the game work with CMS.
 Some games will play Adlib or Roland MT-32 music and sound if they detect one in the system even if they detect a CMS.
 In those cases, you need to manually select CMS by a command line argument.

 This would not be a huge problem except that CMS cards are extremely rare.
-One to two come up on ebay in a year.
+One to two come up on eBay in a year.
 Thus if someone wants to hear CMS on real hardware and not worry about compatibility or finding the right command line switches to get CMS working, they need a real CMS.
 Sound Blasters, the 1.5 and 2.0 are not as rare, and can be upgraded with Phillips SAA-1099 chips obtained from an IC supplier and a programmed GAL (with the caveat given above).

 In many, many cases, CMS music in games will sound pretty awful next to the Adlib or the Roland MT-32, and sometimes even the Tandy 3-voice chip sounds better.
 Elvira and Conan are especially awful, and Sierra's support for games like Laura Bow 2 is pretty pathetic.
-However, Times of Lore uses it well, and Airball is unique in that it supports CMS and Innovation SSI-2001 (better than CMS) but not Adlib or Roland.
+However, Times of Lore uses it well, and Airball is unique in that it supports CMS and Innovation SSI-2001 (better than CMS) but not Adlib, Tandy or Roland.

 Some games and most of Creative's CMS software use CMSDRV.COM to access the Game Blaster and require it to be run as a TSR prior to the game or software being run.
 The driver provides basic interface services to the game through a software interrupt.
 CMSDRV.COM v3.10, used before the Sound Blaster, will refuse to load unless it successfully detects a true CMS or Game Blaster card.
 So will the Intelligent Organ executables found with true CMS boards.
 However, Creative included versions of these programs that will run with a Sound Blaster in its original 1.0 driver disks.
 The version of CMSDRV.COM that comes on the Sound Blaster 1.0 disks is v3.20B.
 If a game requires you to use CMSDRV.COM and its CMSDRV.COM fails to load because you have a Sound Blaster, just copy over the later version.